gdw-workshop/2018_GDW_Workshop/exercises/Blast_exercise.md

 We will be using the 'terminal' on the mac.
 Please don't hesitate to ask if you have any questions regarding commands, parameters, etc.
 Open up the terminal as you learned previously.
-Here is a quick reminder of some basic commands (no need to enter them now):
+Here is a quick reminder of some basic commands (no need to enter them now).
 ```
 # How to get the manual or help menu for a command/program ("grep" example)
 man grep